3 Pillars Real

 JASON RAFI APPEL

-Outside of my love for Real Estate, I am an avid Baseball fan and enjoy spending time with family and friends, reading self help and business books, and volunteering in my community.
-I live in Queens, New York with my wife and two sons.
+Outside of real estate, I am an avid baseball fan who enjoys spending time with family and friends, reading business books, talking real estate and volunteering in my community.
+I live in New York with my wife and three sons.

 Investments